Embassy of Venezuela, Washington, D.C.

-The Embassy of Venezuela in Washington, D.C. was the diplomatic mission of Venezuela to the United States.
-The embassy was located at 1099 30th Street, Northwest, Washington, D.C. in the Georgetown neighborhood.
+The Embassy of Venezuela in Washington, D.C. is the soon-to-be-reopened diplomatic mission of Venezuela to the United States.
+The embassy is located at 1099 30th Street, Northwest, Washington, D.C. in the Georgetown neighborhood.

-The embassy operated Consulates-General in Boston, Chicago, New York City, San Francisco, Houston, Miami, and New Orleans.

 On January 23, 2019, the Nicolás Maduro-led government of Venezuela broke off diplomatic relations with the United States.
 From 2019 to January 2023, Venezuelan embassies and consulates in the US were administered by representatives of Juan Guaidó, who was recognized by the US as the acting president of Venezuela during the Venezuelan presidential crisis.
 In January 2023, the embassy and all Venezuelan consulates in the United States were closed after the ouster of Guaidó.
+Starting in early 2026, as relations between the two countries gradually normalize, the embassy is expected to reopen.
+(Note: As part of the 2019 Venezuelan presidential crisis, the US recognized Carlos Vecchio as Venezuela's ambassador from 2019 to 2022.
+The Venezuelan government led by Nicolás Maduro has not had an ambassador in the US since 2019.
+However, following his capture by US forces on January 3, 2026, the succeeding Delcy Rodríguez-led government gradually restored diplomatic relations with the United States.)

+The embassy operated Consulates-General in Boston, Chicago, New York City, San Francisco, Houston, Miami, and New Orleans.

 Venezuelan presidential crisis

 On January 24, 2019, Nicolás Maduro ordered the closure of both the embassy and all Venezuelan consulates in the United States.
 This move came as a response to US recognition of Juan Guaidó as interim president.

 On January 29, 2019, Juan Guaidó appointed Carlos Vecchio to serve as Venezuelan ambassador to the United States.
 This move was recognized by US Secretary of State Mike Pompeo.